 Lead State and Partners Status of Recommendation II(D) PAME PAME has initiated a project that will explore the need for, and as appropriate make recommendations regarding, internationally designated areas in the high seas area of the Arctic Ocean that warrant protection from the risks posed by international shipping activities.
 The project is expected to be completed in 2013.
-PAME PAME has examined the availability and adequacy of port waste reception facilities in Arctic ports and encouraged member governments to update information on such facilities in the IMO database established to track and publicize such information.
-Once IMO adopts a resolution designating a Special Area under MARPOL Annex I, III, IV or VI, the availability of adequate port reception facilities must be demonstrated before the Special Area restrictions on discharges from ships may become effective.
-Canada, Denmark, Finland, PAME member governments developed a comprehensive summary, submitted as a report to Norway, Russian Federation, PAME II-2012, of measures and tools available through the IMO to protect the marine environment Sweden, USA from international shipping activities.
-Such tools and measures include MARPOL Special Areas, routing measures and PSSAs.
-Denmark/Greenland Denmark/Greenland has initiated a process to evaluate associated protective measures that may be used in possible Particularly Sensitive Sea Areas (PSSA) designated through the IMO.
+PAME has examined the availability and adequacy of port waste reception facilities in Arctic ports and encouraged member governments to update information on such facilities in the IMO database established to track and publicize such information.
+Once IMO adopts a resolution designating a "Special Area" under MARPOL Annex I, III, IV or VI, the availability of adequate port reception facilities must be demonstrated before the "Special Area" restrictions on discharges from ships may become effective.
+Canada, Denmark, Finland, Norway, Sweden, Russian Federation, USA PAME member governments developed a comprehensive summary, submitted as a report to PAME II-2012, of measures and tools available through the IMO to protect the marine environment from international shipping activities.
+Such tools and measures include MARPOL special areas, routing measures and PSSAs.
+Denmark/Greenland Denmark/Greenland has initiated a process to evaluate associated protective measures that may be used in possible Particularly Sensitive Sea Areas (PSSA) designated through IMO.